3rd Edition

 Pauline Gardiner Barber and Catherine Bryan

-4. “I still haven’t found what I’m looking for”: getting development out of the (RED)™?
+4. “I still haven’t found what I’m looking for”: Getting development out of the (RED)™?

 Michelle V. Rowley

-5. The gendered imperatives of the financialization of remittances in Mexico: listening to the subjects-to-be-financialized
+5. The gendered imperatives of the financialization of remittances in Mexico: Listening to the subjects-to-be-financialized

-Rahel Kunz and Brenda Ramirez
+Rahel Kunz and Brenda Ramírez

-6. Restructuring, revolution, and women’s elusive economic empowerment: the case of Tunisia
+6. Restructuring, revolution and women’s elusive economic empowerment: The case of Tunisia

 Valentine M. Moghadam

-7. “Empowerment” training for women workers in Bangladesh’s garment factories: corporate social (ir)responsibility (SIR)
+7. “Empowerment” training for women workers in Bangladesh’s garment factories: Corporate social (ir)responsibility (SIR)

 Laura Dudley Jenkins

-8. Inclusive innovation: feminist perspectives
+8. Inclusive innovation: Feminist perspectives

 Gillian Youngs

-9. Engagements with multipolarity: sites and struggles of African-Chinese cooperation
+9. Engagements with multipolarity: Sites and struggles of African–Chinese cooperation

 Rirhandu Mageza-Barthel

-10. Transnational feminist networks resisting economic restructuring: the cases of WIDE/WIDE+ and BRICS Feminist Watch
+10. Transnational feminist networks resisting economic restructuring: The cases of WIDE/WIDE+ and BRICS Feminist Watch

 Edmé Dominguez Reyes

-11. Moving past the co-optation narrative: gender and development as a site of economic difference and ethical negotiation
+11. Moving past the co-optation narrative: Gender and development as a site of economic difference and ethical negotiation

 Suzanne Bergeron